Boeing cuts final C-17 output by three jets, ends production early

 Foreign sales have not offset the loss of U.S. military orders.
 Boeing said it has logged 39 foreign sales to Australia, Canada, India, Kuwait, Qatar, the United Arab Emirates, Britain and a 12-nation group known as the Strategic Airlift Capability consortium.

-A sale to Kuwait in February put the price for one plane and related equipment, training and support, at $371 million (223.3 million pounds), according to the U.S. Defense Security Cooperation Agency.

-By ending the C-17 program early, Boeing will take an inventory-related charge of $50 million in the first quarter.
-That charge is in addition to pension-related charges of less than $100 million that Boeing previously said it would take in closing the line.
+By ending the C-17 program early, Boeing will and take an inventory-related charge of $50 million in the first quarter.

 She said workers are being offered jobs at other Boeing factories and that retirement and attrition also will reduce the number of layoffs required.